 - Download the Spreadsheet for Recording Butterfly Records & our Data Entry Guide

 - when you have finished the season please email it to the County Recorder via the following email address: firstname.lastname@example.org.

 - iRecord app – This is a free butterfly recording app you can use on your smartphone.
 The app can be downloaded from Butterfly Conservation here.
 Records that come in via this app can be viewed online at iRecord and are forwarded to the Devon County Recorder at the end of the year.

-- Moth Sightings - for information about recording Moths follow this link to the Devon Moth Group You may also find the following pages useful.
+- Moth Sightings - for information about recording Moths follow this link Devon Moth Group to the You may also find the following pages useful.